Using Kubernetes on GKE and AWS with Cloudflare Load Balancer

 The following diagram shows the output of this tutorial is deployed application running inside the Kubernetes cluster on GKE and AWS instances with Cloudflare Load Balancer distributing the traffic between them.

 Pods: is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.
 A pod’s contents are always co-located and co-scheduled, and run in a shared context.
 Pods are the smallest deployable units of computing that can be created and managed in Kubernetes.
 Node: is a worker machine in Kubernetes.
 A node may be a VM or physical machine, depending on the cluster.
 Each node has the services necessary to run pods and is managed by the master components.
 The services on a node include Docker, kubelet and kube-proxy.
-Cluster: A group of nodes firewalled from the internet, that are the primary compute resources managed by Kubernetes.
+Cluster: A group of nodes firewalled from the Internet, that are the primary compute resources managed by Kubernetes.
 Cluster master: The cluster master runs the Kubernetes control plane processes, including the Kubernetes API server, scheduler, and core resource controllers.
 Cluster network: A set of links, logical or physical, that facilitate communication within a cluster according to the Kubernetes networking model.
 Examples of a Cluster network include Overlays such as flannel or SDNs such as OVS.
 Service: A Kubernetes Service that identifies a set of pods using label selectors.
 Unless mentioned otherwise, Services are assumed to have virtual IPs only routable within the cluster network.
-Kubernetes Engine assigns the external IP address to the Service resource—not the Deployment.
+Kubernetes Engine assigns the external IP address to the —not the Deployment.
 The kubectl expose command creates a Service resource, which provides networking and IP support to your application’s Pods.
 Kubernetes Engine creates an external IP and a Load Balancer for your application Kubectl: A tool which is used to interact with the cluster.
 Kops: A simple tool provided by Kubernetes, that makes the creation of the cluster very easy.
-Ingress: An Ingress is a collection of rules that allow inbound connections to reach the cluster services.
+Ingress: An is a collection of rules that allow inbound connections to reach the cluster services.
 It can be configured to give services externally-reachable URLs, load balance traffic, terminate SSL, offer name based virtual hosting, and more.
 Users request ingress by POSTing the Ingress resource to the API server.
-Ingress Controller: An Ingress controller is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic in an HA manner.
+Ingress Controller: An is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic in an HA manner.

 Load Balancer: a DNS hostname that you want traffic to be load-balanced for.
 Geo-based routing is also configured at the Load Balancer level Monitor: the configuration used to determine the health of servers.
 Monitors attached to Pools, so you can monitor different locations or groups of servers differently Pool: a group of servers or containers, each identified by their IP address or hostname.
 You can configure multiple Pools and configure failover priority Origins: A single IP or hostname that exist within a Pool.
 Multiple Origins in a single Pool will be load balanced by Cloudflare via round robin.